-10.2 OTHER LANGUAGES (5036)
+OTHER LANGUAGES (5036)

 The default available languages in the remote control are: English, French, German and Spanish.
 It is possible to change the languages memorized in the remote control.
-For this you must use a SD card with the latest update available on our website (www.studer-innotec.com/support).
+To do this you must have a SD card with the file for the language you wish to use.
 Ask your reseller to know what languages are available.